Andrea Malson on January 28, 2020

 Every family and every child is unique so it’s important to try different techniques to develop good sleep habits and find one that works.
 For sleep training to succeed, parents must be consistent in applying behavioral programs to avoid intermittent reinforcement of undesired behaviors.
 Parents must also avoid giving attention to the child for bedtime-delaying behaviors such as asking for a drink of water.
 When consistently applied, sleep training usually works in 3-7 days in younger children.
 Remember, even after sleep training is over, the child will most likely have occasional sleep issues, especially when he or she gets sick or when traveling.

 About the Author.
 Andrea Malson is a licensed nurse practitioner at a sleep clinic in Dayton, Ohio.
 Andrea earned a Masters’ degree from Ohio University and has over 15 years of experience as a healthcare professional.
+Andrea Malson teaches a Sleep Training class as part of the Professional Childcare program at the US Nanny Institute.

 The US Nanny Institute provides online childcare classes with certification programs based on a curriculum specifically designed to advance the skills of Nannies and Sitters.
 The Nanny Institute has over 30 college faculty with a passion for education and childcare, bringing them together to help childcare providers gain practical skills and qualifications that benefit their careers and the children in their care.